executablebooks/MyST-Parser/docs/syntax/math.md

 :::

-:::{admonition} Escaping Dollars
+:::{tip} Escaping Dollars
-:class: tip dropdown
+:class: dropdown

 Math can be escaped (negated) by adding a `\` before the first symbol, e.g. `\$a$` renders as \$a\$.
 Escaping can also be used inside math, e.g. `$a=\$3$` renders as $a=\$3$.